 For my project I just love the idea of taking this basic wreath and easily change it up for the seasons.
 Before today’s easy Fall decor update I’ve done a few others so let’s review.
 First I did my basic wreath and gave it a simple update for winter.
-Next it got an update for Easter with a cute bunny.
+Next it got updated as an Easter Bunny Wreath with a cute picket fence.
 And most recently I gave it a patriotic update for July 4th.

 I’m so happy I was inspired by my friend Anika from Anika’s DIY Life to make my own interchangeable.
 She made lots of variations to her wreath last year.

 Today I’ll show you how to make an easy fall decor update by transforming it to a pumpkin wreath, perfect to take you right through to Thanksgiving.

 This page contains links to products, if you purchase something after clicking on my link I may earn a small commission (at no extra cost to you).

 Here’s how to do Fall decor updates on your wreath: